 IoMT shows an enormous 28% compound annual growth rate (CAGR) and is expected to reach $142.45 billion by 2026.
 The reason?
 Its efficacy in increasing the speed and accuracy of diagnosis and treatments, monitoring and modifying the patient’s behavior and health status in real-time.
 For organizations, IoMT is valuable for improving their operational productivity by ‘streamlining clinical processes, information, and workflows’.
 According to Goldman&Sachs, IoMT can potentially save the healthcare industry up to $300 billion annually due to remote monitoring, telemedicine, and improved medication adherence.

 This exponential growth and plenty of users involved means not only the benefits of IoMT for the healthcare businesses.
-The complex infrastructure, the number of involved parties, and the value of the information it deals with, also mean the challenges and possible threats.
+The complex infrastructure, the number of involved parties, and the value of the information it deals with, also mean the challenges and possible internet of medical things risks.
 Below we review the most urgent ones that have to be addressed before IoMT implementation or development.

 Challenges in IoMT and How to Overcome Them

-Undoubtedly, data security is among the most dangerous IoT challenges for medical device industry.
+Undoubtedly, connected medical devices cybersecurity is among the most dangerous IoT challenges for medical device industry.
 Why so?
 The reason lies in the quality of data received/transmitted via medical devices and technology used.
 It’s not only the results of the ICD trackers, one’s period calendar, or anything related to the protected health information (PHI) – it also can be the patient’s personal or financial data like DoB, name, social security number, bank account details, etc. The graph below shows the most frequent causes of data breaches in 2020.
 And it does look like something that the IoT developers should note.

 Hacking and IT incidents are credited as the most frequent reasons for unauthorized data exposure.
 As IoMT deals with the transmission of data, it becomes its vulnerable spot.